zmyer/arangodb/Documentation/DocuBlocks/Rest/AQL/GetApiQueryCacheProperties.md

 @RESTDESCRIPTION
 Returns the global AQL query cache configuration.
-The configuration is a JSON object with the following properties:
+The configuration is a JSON object.

-- *mode*: the mode the AQL query cache operates in.
-The mode is one of the following
-  values: *off*, *on* or *demand*.

-- *maxResults*: the maximum number of query results that will be stored per database-specific cache.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
 Is returned if the properties can be retrieved successfully.

+@RESTREPLYBODY{mode,string,required,}
+the mode the AQL query cache operates in.
+The mode is one of the following
+values: *off*, *on* or *demand*.

+@RESTREPLYBODY{maxResults,integer,required,uint64}
+the maximum number of query results that will be stored per database-specific cache.

 @RESTRETURNCODE{400}
 The server will respond with *HTTP 400* in case of a malformed request,